maliMirkec/personal-website/site/articles/how-to-add-a-contact-form-to-a-static-website.md

 I am using [Hexo] static page generator for my site, but it works with other static site generators like [Hugo] or [Jekyll].
 Since most of the static site generators support Markdown, you could paste the contact code directly in Markdown, and it would work, too.
 Otherwise, you could create a separate page or layout and paste the code there.

+{% note "Tip" %}
-> Pro tip: There is no need to add JavaScript file to pages that don't have a contact form.
+_There is no need to add JavaScript file to pages that don't have a contact form._
+{% endnote %}

 Next, we would add an HTML form to our contact page.
 To do this, start by adding the usual form tags.

+{% note "Tip" %}
-> Pro tip: Don't forget to add labels with for attributes with matching input's IDs to make your form more accessible.
+_Don't forget to add labels with for attributes with matching input's IDs to make your form more accessible._
+{% endnote %}

 Then add the Kwes attributes.
 Start by adding the wrapper div with the `kwes-from` class.
 Next, add the action link to the `form` element, and then add rules to your `input` fields.
 The code should look something like this: